In the following guide I explain how to disassemble an HP G72.

 Start removing the motherboard from the right side.

-Carefully lift up the right side of the motherboard and pull it from the laptop case.
+Carefully lift up the right side of the motherboard and pull it from the bottom case.

 The motherboard removed.

 If you are going to remove the cooling module assembly (cooling fan and heatsink) you’ll have to disconnect the fan cable which is shown on the picture below.

 You can access the cooling module assembly on the other side of the motherboard.